devasidgmail/leaf_diagnosis_project/README.md

 * Strategic Upgrade: To ensure session stability and handle the 38-class classification complexity, the environment was switched to high-performance A100 GPUs via Colab compute credits.
 * Result: With hardware acceleration, the entire fine-tuning process—which previously failed after hours on a CPU—completed successfully in just 60 minutes.
 * Outcome: This allowed for the successful generation of the final optimized model, with a 99.22% Test Accuracy.

+### Other available models and why ResNet50 ?
+I web-researched on models like EfficientNet, MobileNet, or Vision Transformers that offer specialized advantages in efficiency or scale, I selected **ResNet50** for its balance of performance and stability.
+Its residual connections prevent vanishing gradients, ensuring reliable training on this medium-sized dataset.

 ## Link to Google Colab Notebooks.
 1. [1_preprocessing.ipynb](https://colab.research.google.com/drive/1AcfjIR24M1xhrg_bjjfrYb0TyzNbb8Iv)